Income tax returns are submitted from 15 February to 1 April 2019.

 - pension insurance contributions and payments made;

 - data of the Estonian Central Register of Securities on the transactions in transfer of securities (except the acquisition costs of securities transferred and the sales prices in relation to transfers).

 Not pre-filled are:

-- data on income received from a foreign country and expenses (tax incentives) paid in another member state of the European Economic Area, which can be deducted from taxable income;
+- data on income received from a foreign country and expenses (tax incentives) paid in a foreign country, which can be deducted from taxable income;

 - data on the transfer of other property;